CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.7.md

 # Exercise 3.7: Using Microsoft 365 Copilot with M365 Chat to Access Microsoft Graph Data

-In this exercise, you will learn how to use Microsoft 365 Copilot with M365 Chat to access and interact with Microsoft Graph data.
-Copilot’s integration with M365 Chat enables users to make data-driven requests and receive tailored responses based on organizational knowledge and connected services.
-This exercise will guide you through querying data, summarizing documents, and automating tasks within your Microsoft 365 environment.
+In this exercise, you will use Microsoft 365 Copilot with M365 Chat to query and summarize documents from your Microsoft 365 environment using natural language.

 ## Overview